 Marta Maruri was born in Madrid, grew up in Santander (Northern Spain), and spent her senior year of high school in the United States.
-She attended university in Santander, then transferred to the University of Ulster in Northern Ireland, earning an Honors B.A. in European business studies.
+She attended university in Santander then transferred to the University of Ulster in Northern Ireland, earning an Honors B.A. in European Business Studies.
 While in Northern Ireland, Marta interned in the field of exports and later worked in marketing.
-Upon returning to Spain, she taught ESL and international and strategic marketing for Queen's University and the University of Humberside and Lincolnshire programs as well as ESL at different business schools.
+Upon returning to Spain, she taught international and strategic marketing for Queen's University and the University of Humberside and Lincolnshire programs as well as ESL at different business schools.
 She has worked at SLU-Madrid since 2006.

 Margarita Casado was born in Madrid.
 She began her university studies at Fundación San Pablo CEU and earned a Bachelor of Science in Business Administration from Saint Louis University, attending both the Madrid and St. Louis campuses.

 Casado has continued her education as well, completing courses and seminars in human resources management at Escuela de Mandos Intermedios (EMI), advertising technical workshops at ESCIVEN, and quality controls at Community of Madrid.
 She has also continued her training with courses in first aid and occupational risk prevention.
 Margarita ran her own business for 17 years before joining SLU-Madrid as the housing coordinator in January of 2010.